jankrepl/jankrepl.github.io/_posts/2018-06-30-symbolic-regression.md

 So how do we come up with this magical expression that achieves a low loss?
 Enter **genetic programming**.

 The difference between genetic programming (GP) and the more notorious genetic algorithms (GA) is that GP represents solutions as trees whereas GA as strings.
-The main reason for using tree representation is the abilibty to capture the inherent structure of the solution.
+The main reason for using tree representation is the ability to capture the inherent structure of the solution.
 This is very relevant in our application since each mathematical expression can be represented via a tree.
 See an example below

 ![test]({{ "/assets/images/symbolic_regression/basic.png" | absolute_url }})